Bananarama: 2006–2011: Remasters and Viva

-Summer 2006 saw the Warner Bros.
-Records release of The Twelve Inches of Bananarama, a compilation of twelve remixes on CD for the first time.
-The collection includes the rare George Michael remix of "Tripping on Your Love", among others.
+In 2006, Warner Bros.
+Records released The Twelve Inches of Bananarama, a compilation of twelve remixes on CD including the rare George Michael remix of "Tripping on Your Love".
 On 19 March 2007, Bananarama's first six studio albums were reissued by Rhino Records on CD with bonus material, including alternative versions, remixes, and B-sides.
 On 7 May 2007, another best-of collection titled Greatest Hits and More More More was released by Warner Bros.
 Records.

-Dallin and Woodward performed a set along with other 1980s acts at Retro Fest on 1 September 2007 at Culzean Castle in Ayrshire, Scotland.

-By February 2007, Bananarama were back in the studio recording new material.
-A cover version of "Voyage Voyage" was performed at a concert in France.
-Bananarama also confirmed they were contributing vocals as guest artists on the song "Ultra Violet" (not to be confused with Bananarama's seventh album Ultra Violet) by new dance act Block Rocker, a teaming up of producers/remixers Digital Dog and Ashiva.
-However, the song never surfaced.

-In 2008, Bananarama appeared on the Here and Now Tour with other 1980s artists such as Belinda Carlisle, Paul Young, ABC, and Rick Astley.
-They also planned to record a new album of disco cover versions and new songs.

-In August 2008, Bananarama were back in the studio recording a track with Rev Run from Run-D.M.C. who had a new album in the pipeline.
-He wanted to sample "Na Na Hey Hey Kiss Him Goodbye" for his track but then decided to ask Dallin and Woodward to sing it instead.
-The title of the track was not confirmed but was to be credited as be "Run-D.M.C. featuring Bananarama".
+In August 2008, Bananarama were back in the studio recording a track with Rev Run from Run-D.M.C.
 The song, 'Invincible', credited as Rev Run featuring Bananarama, did not surface until late 2014 on Rev Run's solo album Red Rhythm Rewind.
 In June 2009, Bananarama performed at the Isle of Wight Festival.
-In August 2009, they performed at the 80s Rewind Festival in Henley-on-Thames alongside other '80s acts which included Rick Astley, Belinda Carlisle, and Kim Wilde.
-The duo also performed at The Manchester Gay Pride Festival over the August Bank Holiday weekend.
+In August 2009, they performed at the 80s Rewind Festival in Henley-on-Thames alongside other 1980s acts which included Rick Astley, Belinda Carlisle, and Kim Wilde.